northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 .. _using_srun:
 Using srun
 -----------
 Use the Slum command ``srun`` to allocate an interactive job.
 This means you use specific options with ``srun`` on the command line to tell Slurm what resources are needed to run your job, such as number of nodes, amount of memory, and amount of time.
 Enter ``srun`` command and options on the command line, the and press ``Return``.
-Slurm will find and then allocate the specified resources.
-Depending on the specifications, it may take a few minutes.
+Slurm will find, and then allocate, the specified resources.
+Depending on the specifications, this process may take a few minutes.
 All ``srun`` options can be found in the `Slurm documentation`_.
 The following image shows an example of an ``srun`` command as run on a command line.

 .. image:: /images/srun_example.jpg
   :alt: image of the command line showing an example srun command

-Example Uses
+Example uses
 ^^^^^^^^^^^^
 This section details a few examples using ``srun``.
 You should first review the :ref:`hardware_overview` and :ref:`partition_names` sections to be familiar with the available hardware and partition limits on Discovery.
 This way, you can tailor your request to fit both the needs of your job